fiduswriter/fiduswriter/README.md

   > `pip install -r requirements.txt`

-7. Initialize the Fidus Writer site and create a super user by typing:
+7. Initialize the Fidus Writer site by typing:

   > `./manage.py init`

+  This will take a while.

 8. Set up an admin user by typing: